 Schematic illustration of brain areas involved in spatial memory and the corresponding serotonin pathways (adapted from Heimer, 1994).

 Another part of our brains that participates in the mapping of the environment is the Parietal Cortex which encodes spatial information using an egocentric frame of reference.
-As researchers Carol L. Colby and Michael E. Goldberg have observed it is involved in the transformation of sensory information coordinates into action or effector coordinates by updating the spatial representation of the body within the environment.
+As researchers Carol L. Colby and Michael E. Goldberg have observed it is involved in the transformation of sensory information coordinates into action by updating the spatial representation of the body within the environment.
 Also some Frontal and Prefrontal Cortical Areas represent visual space in orderly, reproducible, topographic maps.
 As Donald J. Hagler, Jr. and Marty Sereno have observed these maps may be useful for attending to task-relevant objects at various spatial locations, an aspect of the executive control of attention.Finally, but not least, the Thalamus -once viewed as passively relaying sensory information to the cerebral cortex- is becoming increasingly acknowledged as actively regulating the information transmitted to the mentioned Cortical Areas.

 “Traveler, there is no path.

 And nothing more.

 Traveller, there is no path

 And turning, you look back

 At a way you will never tread again